rake-compiler/rake-compiler-dock/README.md

 All commands are executed with the same user and group of the host.
 This is done by copying user account data into the container and sudo to it.

-To build x86 and x64 Windows and Linux binary gems interactively, it can be called like this:
+To build x86 Windows and x86_64 Linux binary gems interactively, it can be called like this:

     user@host:$ cd your-gem-dir/
-    user@host:$ rake-compiler-dock   # this enters a container with an interactive shell user@5b53794ada92:$ bundle
+    user@host:$ rake-compiler-dock   # this enters a container with an interactive shell for x86 Windows (default) user@5b53794ada92:$ bundle
     user@5b53794ada92:$ rake cross native gem
     user@5b53794ada92:$ exit
     user@host:$ ls pkg/*.gem
-    your-gem-1.0.0.gem  your-gem-1.0.0-x64-mingw32.gem  your-gem-1.0.0-x86-mingw32.gem
+    your-gem-1.0.0.gem  your-gem-1.0.0-x86-mingw32.gem

+    user@host:$ RCD_PLATFORM=x86_64-linux rake-compiler-dock   # this enters a container for amd64 Linux target
+    user@adc55b2b92a9:$ bundle
+    user@adc55b2b92a9:$ rake cross native gem
+    user@adc55b2b92a9:$ exit
+    user@host:$ ls pkg/*.gem
-    your-gem-1.0.0-x86_64-linux.gem  your-gem-1.0.0-x86-linux.gem
+    your-gem-1.0.0.gem  your-gem-1.0.0-x86-mingw32.gem  your-gem-1.0.0-x86_64-linux.gem

 Or non-interactive: